dmerejkowsky/blog/content/en/post/0103-i-am-a-rusty-frog.md

 I believe I wrote the code that way because I thought it would be nice to somehow "validate" the entries when reading the database.
 That way, if the algorithm in the `add` method changed, the database will be migrated automatically.
 Another classical mistake named *<abbr title="You Ain't Gonna Need It">YAGNI<abbr>*: it's doubtful I'll ever need to migrate the database, and when I need to, I'll probably just have to write a tiny throw-away script to do it.

-Anyway, now that we've decided the "automigrating" feature can go away, we can solve our performance issue by adding an `add_all` method to the trait, and replacing the `for` loop in the `Storage` constructor:
+Anyway, now that we've decided the "auto migrating" feature can go away, we can solve our performance issue by adding an `add_all` method to the trait, and replacing the `for` loop in the `Storage` constructor:

 {{< highlight rust "hl_lines=3" >}}
  pub trait EntriesCollection {